adamzukerman/harmony_experimentation/roadmap.md

 ## Steps to Making a Harmony Stabilization Application

 ## Where I Left Off
-* moving all input handling to input.py
 * Next is to move the mouse-related input functions.
-Also still have to test
+  * Need to find a good way to give input functions access to the axes.

 ## Ideas for Next Steps
+* Make the resolver move notes smoothly
 * Factor out the matplotlib code into a separate file
-* Create an axis that shows nearby dissonances if note1 were to slide
 * Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
 * change structure of code to support an arbitrary number of notes
 * Set x-axis ticks to show octaves
-* Find method to optimize dissonance of note1
-  * scipy has a minimize_scalar() that works for functions with only one input.
-Not idea but could word for now.
 * Create a piano-like input using the keyboard.
   * TODO: Resolve conflicts with matplotlib keybindings
   * Also, this feature feels really crappy.
 It seems hard to make an intuitive mapping from keyboard to piano keys without an additional graphic